 Don't forget that shorebirds start to nest in mid-April in the Northeast and planting might not be allowed at all in these areas to avoid adverse impacts.
 If beachgrass planting is allowed (and timed accordingly), culms are often required to be spaced 36 inches apart to allow enough open sandy areas for shorebird nesting.
 The Natural Heritage and Endangered Species Program can provide information on the location of endangered species habitat and any special design or permitting requirements for your area.

-When beachgrass is planted at the appropriate time of year (from fall through spring), there is generally enough precipitation to sustain plantings without supplementing with additional water.
-Too much water will actually allow other plants to gain a foothold and out-compete beachgrass.
+When beachgrass is planted at the appropriate time of year (from fall through spring), there is generally enough precipitation to sustain plantings without the need for supplemental water.
+If planted in the hot, dry summer months, beachgrass will likely require a temporary supplemental source of water to become established.
+Temporary irrigation (i.e., for 4-6 months) rather than permanent irrigation is recommended, not only because beachgrass plants do not require watering when established (with the exception of times of drought), but also because excess water from permanent irrigation systems generally exacerbates dune and bank erosion.
+Excess water on dunes can also reduce soil salinity levels and allow other plants to gain a foothold and out-compete beachgrass.
 These other plants may not survive for the long term and won't serve the same benefits as beachgrass, so it is best not to get them started.

 A modest use of fertilizer can encourage plant growth and speed stem and root growth.
 However, fertilizers can also be washed into coastal waters where they can cause excessive algae growth, reducing oxygen supplies and leading to fish kills.
 The algae can also produce toxins in the water that pose health problems to people and animals.